treolabs/treopim/docs/en/faq/general.md

 TreoLabs GmbH offers numerous inexpensive modules to supplement or change the functionality of the system.
 The use of existing modules is much cheaper than developing your own.

-Thanks to the use of German-Ukrainian teams, TreoLabs GmbH offers a relatively low hourly rate for a project to implement a PIM system and for subsequent support.

 TreoPIM is an excellent solution for those companies that have problems with their product information.
 So far, some of them have not been willing to invest in a solution because of the high cost.